July 2020. California.

 Summary: For those who haven’t yet made the switch to driving electric, the Model Y is yet another option on the market.
 The Model Y is comfortable for daily driving, has the storage space to meet (most of) your needs, and the range and international charging network to take you many of the places you’d like to go.

-Covid: Supercharging is very low risk.
+Covid: Supercharging is safe.
 Bring hand sanitizer if you have any concerns about handling the public charging plugs, and it’s easy to keep to yourself while charging.
 We managed to reserve a cabin in the park, and brought along our own food and drinks so we could eat in our room and keep to ourselves.
 Each day we went hiking on trails around the park that were wide enough for hikers and families to observe social distancing.
 So with us being outdoors, maintaining distance, and wearing face masks, we felt safe that we weren’t exposing other folks to anything we might unknowingly carry along with us, and vice versa.
 We’re in this together folks, let’s keep safe out there.